nuvo/orca/README.md

 * When the first service's process starts, it creates the environment and deploys the configuration from the "stable" environment (exactly the same as the previous example).
 * When the Nth service's process starts, the environment already exists, so only the specified override(s) will be deployed.
-* Assuming each process deployes a different chart (or charts), there is no need to protect them using the `--protectec-chart`.
+* Assuming each process deploys a different chart (or charts), there is no need to protect them using the `--protected-chart`.

 ### Create and update static environments